 We are passionate about family, valley and wine and very hands-on.
 We aim to balance productivity with biodiversity in the interests of land health.
 In exploring new models for sustainable farming we draw on a century of knowledge and experience between us.

-We are joined in this endeavour by renowned Australian wine-maker Sam Plunkett who crafts our award-winning wines, and by Karen Ronning, general manager of Baddaginnie Run.
+We are joined in this endeavour by renowned Australian wine-maker Sam Plunkett who crafts our award-winning wines.
 We acknowledge and thank the many family members and friends who support us both in our business and environment activities.

 We respectfully acknowledge the Taungurung peoples, traditional owners of the Strathbogie Ranges who have lived for aeons in harmony with this land.